-0007 Understand strategies for developing students' communication and social skills and for providing effective behavioral interventions for students with mild to moderate disabilities.
+0007 Understand strategies for developing students' communication and social skills and providing effective behavioral interventions for students with severe developmental disabilities.

-- 7.1 Demonstrate knowledge of instructional strategies and ability to select materials and technology for fostering the communication skills of students with mild to moderate disabilities, including students with mild to moderate disabilities who are from various cultural and linguistic backgrounds and students who use alternative and augmentative communication (AAC) systems. - 7.2 Apply knowledge of appropriate strategies for fostering students' social skills; for increasing participation, self-awareness, self-management, and self-esteem; and for developing self-advocacy skills, resulting in self-determination. - 7.3 Apply knowledge of appropriate expectations for personal and social behavior in educational and community settings and strategies for teaching problem-solving and conflict-resolution skills. - 7.4 Demonstrate understanding of components of functional behavioral assessments and behavioral support plans and the ability to use the results of functional behavioral assessments to develop behavioral support plans. - 7.5 Apply knowledge of the characteristics, strengths, and limitations of various behavioral interventions and reinforcement techniques for students with mild to moderate disabilities as well as knowledge of strategies for developing, implementing, modifying, and monitoring behavioral interventions, including strategies for providing positive behavioral supports.
+- 7.1 Demonstrate knowledge of instructional strategies and the ability to select materials and technology for fostering the communication skills of students with severe developmental disabilities, including students with severe developmental disabilities from various cultural and linguistic backgrounds and students who use alternative and augmentative communication (AAC) systems. - 7.2 Apply knowledge of appropriate strategies for fostering students' social skills; increasing participation, self-awareness, self-management, and self-esteem; and developing self-advocacy skills, resulting in self-determination. - 7.3 Apply knowledge of appropriate expectations for personal and social behavior in educational and community settings and strategies for teaching problem-solving and conflict-resolution skills. - 7.4 Demonstrate understanding of components of functional behavioral assessments and behavioral support plans and the ability to use the results of functional behavioral assessments to develop behavioral support plans. - 7.5 Apply knowledge of the characteristics, strengths, and limitations of various behavioral interventions and reinforcement techniques for students with severe developmental disabilities as well as knowledge of strategies for developing, implementing, modifying, and monitoring behavioral interventions, including strategies for providing positive behavioral supports.

-0008 Understand strategies for teaching functional living skills and promoting successful transitions for students with mild to moderate disabilities.
+Understand strategies for teaching functional living skills and promoting successful transitions for students with severe developmental disabilities.

-- 8.1 Apply knowledge of strategies for teaching daily living skills (e.g., food preparation, money management, medical self-management, use of assistive technology, accessing community resources). - 8.2 Apply knowledge of strategies for teaching skills to promote students' vocational/career competence, college readiness, and participation in civic, leisure, and recreational activities. - 8.3 Demonstrate the ability to select, administer, and interpret transition assessments. - 8.4 Demonstrate knowledge of sources of specialized materials, curricula, and resources for students with mild to moderate disabilities; effective career, vocational, and transition programs; and strategies for developing and selecting instructional content that is responsive to students' cultural, linguistic, and gender differences. - 8.5 Apply knowledge of strategies, resources, and programs that promote successful transitions between various environments (e.g., classroom to classroom; school to school; school to adult life roles, employment, or postsecondary education or training) and prepare students with mild to moderate disabilities to live cooperatively and productively in a culturally diverse world.
+- 8.1 Apply knowledge of strategies for teaching daily living skills (e.g., food preparation, money management, medical self-management, use of assistive technology, accessing community resources). - 8.2 Apply knowledge of strategies for teaching skills to promote students' vocational/career competence and participation in civic, leisure, and recreational activities. - 8.3 Demonstrate knowledge of sources of specialized materials, curricula, and resources for students with severe developmental disabilities; effective career, vocational, and transition programs; and strategies for developing and selecting instructional content that is responsive to students' cultural, linguistic, and gender differences. - 8.4 Apply knowledge of strategies, resources, and programs that promote successful transitions between various environments (e.g., classroom to classroom; school to school; school to adult life roles, employment, or postsecondary education or training) and prepare students with severe developmental disabilities to live cooperatively and productively in a culturally diverse world.